 For example, not leaving trash or equipment in the middle of the floor is both safe and makes getting around on a forklift easier.
 And creating a one-way workflow can be an efficient way to set up warehouse workstations as it helps to ensure safety and eliminate congestion.

-Warehouse KPIs to track for measuring & improving performance
+23 Examples of warehouse KPIs to track for measuring & improving performance

 There are several effective ways to measure warehouse performance, from how well inventory is managed to how efficient your warehouse picking and packing process is.